Bacterial Cell Cycle Group

 Antimicrobial Drug Discovery and Development

 We are interested in the discovery of new antimicrobials.
-Specifically we are currently involved in the development of novel antimicrobial peptides targeting highly drug-resistant Gram-negative species (E. coli, K. pneumonia, A. baumannii and P. aeruginosa).
-This includes description of mechanism of action (MOA), through analysis of antimicrobial effect on the synthesis of macromolecules (peptidoglycan, protein, DNA, RNA), resistance development and effect of cellular physiology.
-This work also includes routine testing of minimum inhibitory concentration (MIC), minimum bactericidal concentration (MBC) and combinatorial testing for collateral sensitivity through synergy of antimicrobials.
-We are also involved in work on novel antimicrobial compounds of natural origin (plant/microbiological), this work is in collaboration with industry (Ktedogen srl/NAICONS) and researchers in Brazil.
-Our work also includes collaborations with Rigshospitalet in Copenhagen for work on in vivo efficacy access to clinical isolates.
+Specifically we are involved in the development of novel antimicrobial peptides targeting highly drug-resistant Gram-negative bacteria (E. coli, K. pneumonia, A. baumannii and P. aeruginosa).
+We have previously described a new antimicrobial peptide in our lab that shows promising antimicrobial activity and we are currently in the process of characterizing this compound.
+This includes description of mechanism of action, analysis of antimicrobial effect on synthesis of macromolecules (peptidoglycan, protein, DNA, RNA), resistance development and effect of cellular physiology.
+This also includes routine testing of minimum inhibitory concentration (MIC), minimum bactericidal concentration (MBC) and combinatorial testing for collateral sensitivity through synergy of antimicrobials.
+Furthermore, we are interested in the mechanisms involved in resistance development towards antimicrobial peptides such as colistin.
+These resistance mechanisms usually involve modification to the bacterial membrane, such as the addition of phosphoethanolamine and aminoarabinose to the lipopolysaccharide (LPS), which changes the membrane properties.
+We apply genetic manipulation, genome engineering and mass spectrometry to elucidate how these changes influence antibacterial efficacy and how these alterations may lead to collateral sensitivity, new target discovery and treatment possibilities.

 Novel antimicrobial peptide discovery